swamp-lang/website/content/idioms/_index.md

 }, Avatar {..})
 ```

-## Use Anonymous Structs for Rare Cases
+## Anonymous Structs for Rare Cases

 > Don't name what you only use once.